top of page

 • “Damnation” completely removed.

-• The singular and plural pronouns “ye” and “thou,” which exist in the TR Text, completely removed.
+• The singular and plural pronouns “ye” and “thou,” which exist in the TR Text and are necessary for the furtherance of the singular and plural pronouns in the Bible, completely removed.

-• Corrupts the Gospel of salvation, turning salvation into a process, thereby turning it into “another gospel” (2 Cor 11:4; Gal 1:6-9).
+• Corrupts the Gospel of salvation, rendering salvation into a process, thereby turning it into “another gospel” (2 Cor 11:4; Gal 1:6-9).

 • Dishonours the Lord Jesus Christ through the changing of His titles.